MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. Return to the **Deployment** page, then select **Outputs**.
 1. Copy the value of the property **ihsConsole**.
 Open that URL in a new browser tab.
 You should see a welcome page of the IHS without any error message.
 If you don't, you must troubleshoot and resolve the issue before you continue.
 Keep the console open and use it for verifying the app deployment of the cluster later.
    :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/ihs-welcome-screen.png" alt-text="IHS welcoms screen." lightbox="media/migrate-websphere-to-vms-with-ha-dr/ihs-welcome-screen.png" border="false":::
 1. Copy and write down the value of the property **adminSecuredConsole**.
 Open it in a new browser tab.
+Accept the browser warning for the self-signed TLS certificate.
+Don't go to production using a self-signed TLS certificate.

    You should see the sign-in page of the **WebSphere Integrated Solutions Console**.
 Sign in to the console with the user name and password for WebSphere administrator you wrote down before.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before you continue.
 Keep the console open and use it for further configuration of the WebSphere cluster later.

 Use the following steps to write down the name of the public IP address of the IHS.
 You use it when you set up the Azure Traffic Manager later.